Sahir8gill/sahir8gill.github.io/about.md

 active: about
 ---

 Hello!
-I'm a final year undergraduate of Electrical & Electronics Engineering at [Birla Institute of Technology and Science, Pilani: K.K.
-Birla Goa Campus](http://www.bits-pilani.ac.in/Goa/index.aspx "Institute Homepage"){:target="_blank"}.
+I'll be starting graduate school in Mathematics at Oregon State University with a teaching assistant position in September 2019.
+I completed my undergraduate in Electrical & Electronics Engineering from [Birla Institute of Technology and Science, Pilani: K.K.
+Birla Goa Campus](http://www.bits-pilani.ac.in/Goa/index.aspx "Institute Homepage"){:target="_blank"} in 2019.
 My primary interest has been mathematics and I have worked on projects in complex analysis and analytical number theory.
 I also like to write poems and read english literature.
 Find me on [Goodreads](https://www.goodreads.com/user/show/60278331-sahir-gill "opens in new tab"){:target="_blank"}.

 While majoring in engineering, I have also studied a few mathematics courses, details of which can be found [here]({{ sahir8gill.github.io }}/assets/List of Math Courses.pdf){:target="_blank"}.
 Subsequently, I have TAed the following math courses: